ben-shepherd/larascript-forkable-bundle/README.md

 ## Support

-For questions about this template or Larascript bundles in general, please refer to the main Larascript documentation or create an issue in the original repository.
+For questions about this template or Larascript packages in general, please refer to the main Larascript documentation or create an issue in the original repository.